Location: North Strip

-There are several restaurants including Top of the World, a terrific gourmet restaurant atop the tower (it rotates!); Roxy’s, a retro-50s diner with entertainment; an inexpensive buffet; one of my personal favorites Fellini’s; and more.
+There are several restaurants including Top of the World, a terrific gourmet restaurant atop the tower (it rotates!) and more on the casino floor.

 There’s a big 67,000 square-foot pool deck on the 8th floor above the casino.
 It is fantastic with a huge pool, cabanas, café, shop, an entertainment area, and probably the best view of any in town.